Best daily deals

 On the backs of super high timbre and distortion scores, the Apple AirPods Pro (2nd Generation) offers very high sound quality.
 Though the immersiveness score is merely “good,” when your weakest score is still relatively high, you’re in a solid spot.
 As MDAQS was developed to stand in for a quick simulated listening test by hundreds of people, a high score here means that it’s a very good bet that you’ll most likely enjoy these earbuds’ sound quality.

 The interesting bit here is the Timbre score.
-Because the AirPods Pro (2nd Generation) has the Adaptive EQ feature that will tailor its sound to the ear canal in front of it, a high score here confirms that it was able to handle adjusting to our anthropomorphic test head quite well.
+Because the AirPods Pro (2nd Generation) has the Adaptive EQ feature that tailors its sound to your ear canal, a high score here confirms that it was able to adjust to our anthropomorphic test head quite well.
 It should have no trouble with your ears, either.

 See here for an explanation of MDAQS, how it works, and how it was developed.